Book of Sirach: Christianity

-The Book of Sirach is accepted as part of the canon by Catholics, Eastern Orthodox, and Oriental Orthodox Christians.
+The Book of Sirach is accepted as part of the canon by Catholic, Eastern Orthodox, Oriental Orthodox, and Assyrian Church of the East Christians.
 It was cited in some writings in early Christianity.
 Clement of Alexandria and Origen quote from it repeatedly, as from a γραφή (Scripture).

 Augustine of Hippo (c.
 397), John Chrysostom, Pope Innocent I (405), the Council of Rome (382 AD), the Synod of Hippo (in 393), followed by the Council of Carthage (397), the Council of Carthage (419) Quinisext Council (692), and the Council of Florence (1442) all regarded it as a canonical book, although Jerome, Rufinus of Aquileia and the Council of Laodicea ranked it instead as an ecclesiastical book.
 In the 4th and 5th centuries, the Church Fathers recommended the Book of Sirach, among other deuterocanonical books, for edification and instruction.
 The Apostolic Canons (recognized by the Eastern Orthodox Church during the 5th and 6th centuries) also described "the Wisdom of the very learned Sirach" as a recommended text for teaching young people.
 The Catholic Church then reaffirmed the Book of Sirach and the other deuterocanonical books in 1546 during the fourth session of the Council of Trent, and attached an excommunication to the denial of their scriptural status.
 Catholic canonical recognition only extends to the Greek text.

 Because it was excluded from the Jewish canon, the Book of Sirach was not counted as being canonical in Christian denominations originating from the Protestant Reformation, although some retained the book in an appendix to the Bible called "Apocrypha".
 The Anglican tradition considers the book (which was published with other Greek Jewish books in a separate section of the King James Bible) among the biblical apocrypha as deuterocanonical books and reads them "for example of life and instruction of manners; but yet [does] not apply them to establish any doctrine".
 The Lutheran churches take a similar position.